yanu-ai/P0Person/README.md

 - Add a new `Person201` object in the `Person201Demo.java` program and verify that running `Person201Demo.java` matches the expected output.
 - Run `Person201Nearby.java` , find threshold values as indicated, and verify that reading a file and the corresponding URL produce the same results.
 - Create a new class `Person201Farthest` (in a new file named accordingly) with a `main` method to find the two distinct (i.e., inequal) people furthest apart from each other.
+- Modify method `countEateries` in class `CountEateries` so it finds data appropriately.

 ## Submission